-Neck: stocky and muscled, the neck is very short, almost inexistent.
+Neck: short and muscled, enhancing the roundness of the head.

-Body: semi-cobby in type, the body is big, thick, muscled and round.
+Body: semi-cobby in type, the body is big, muscled, firm and round.
 It shows strong boning and powerful musculature.
-It is medium to large in size.
+It is medium to large in size and shall show no lack of mobility in the hindquarters.
+Females may be smaller than males.

 Legs: medium, the legs are slightly shorter than length of body.
-Their boning is substantial and they are strongly muscled.
+Their boning is strong and they are strongly muscled.
 Special attention should be given to their mobility, which should be the same as in the other breeds.